emanbuc/ASL-Recognition-Deep-Learning/README.md

 ```

 ## Automated ML
-The *AutoML* configuration has tuned in order to be compatible with the 2 hour timeout limit we have for the lab.
+The *AutoML* configuration has tuned in order to be compatible with the 2 hour timeout limit we have for lab activity duration.

 For the training dataset we are using the _AutoML_ requires an experiment timeout greater than 1 hour.
-A 1.1 hour value was used together with *iteration_timeout_minutes* and *enable_early_stopping* to control the duration of the experiment.
+A 1.1 hour value was used together with *iteration_timeout_minutes* set to 10 and *enable_early_stopping* = true to control the duration of the experiment.

 To assure that only models compatible with ONNY are used _enable_onnx_compatible_models_ is set to True .